wilsontelab/svx-mdi-tools/README.md

 In suite-centric mode, you will:
 - clone this tool suite repository
 - call its 'install.sh' script to create a suite-specific MDI installation
+- OPTIONAL: call 'alias.pl' to create an alias to the suite's 'run' utility
-- call its 'svx' utility to use its tools
+- call its 'run' utility to use its tools

 ### Install this tool suite